 Students will track the performance of assigned stocks in the SMIF portfolio, and report to the class about important information of the stocks, such as market development, earning release updates, mergers and acquisitions, and revised outlook, etc. Students then needs to make recommendations regarding whether to continue to hold an existing stock, to sell an existing stock, or to set new parameters such as target price and/or stop loss price on an existing stock.
 The actual adjustments of the holdings of the Fund will be based on recommendations accepted by the class and the instructor.
-Students are required to submit their followup reports to D2L Dropbox by 6:00 PM on the scheduled presentation date.
+Students are required to submit the presentations to assigned D2L Dropboxes by 6:00 PM on the scheduled presentation dates.

 3. Fund Operation and Management Tasks